philptr/ColorPick.js/README.md

 # ColorPick.js

-ColorPick.js is a simple and minimal jQuery color picker plugin.
+ColorPick.js is a simple and minimal jQuery color picker plugin for the modern web.

 ## Features

+* The recently used colors are automatically saved to local storage
 * Simplicity of integration
-* The recently used colors are automatically saved to local storage
 * Gorgeous modern design that will suit almost every website

 ## Usage